IMG_0726.JPG

 Ø The most successful relationship with other animals is the situation when the Anatolian Shepherd Dog, as a puppy, is introduced under careful supervision to other animals.
 Puppies usually adapt well to other family pets (or livestock) and often take them into their protective sphere.

-Does the Anatolian Shepherd Dog bark excessively?
+Does the Anatolian Shepherd Dog bark?

 Ø In short, YES!
 Some Anatolian Shepherd Dogs will bark less than others.
 In general, however, the adult Anatolian is usually quiet, only sounding the alarm when necessary.
 They must learn what is a threat and what does not require the alarm to be set off.
 Puppies will test their owners and may bark at any noise or intruder, no matter how slight or unthreatening that may be and they will not care that it is 3:30am and you are up at 6am for work.
 You cannot expect an Anatolian to have proper control of their “alarm system” until at least 2 years old.
 Anatolians are not mature, physically nor mentally until over 3 years, some will mature quicker than others.